-Pursuant to Business and Professions Code (BPC) section 4884, subdivision (b), a California licensed veterinarian will not be disciplined by the Veterinary Medical Board (VMB) solely for discussing the use of cannabis on an animal for medicinal purposes.
-As required by statute, the Board has developed these guidelines for discussion of the use of cannabis in veterinary patients with clients.
-These guidelines are not intended to mandate standard of care.
+Pursuant to Business and Professions Code (BPC) section 4884, subdivision (b), a California licensed veterinarian will not be disciplined by the Veterinary Medical Board (VMB) solely for discussing the use of cannabis in an animal for medicinal purposes.
+As required by statute, the Board has developed these guidelines for veterinarians to follow when discussing cannabis within the veterinarian-client-patient relationship (VCPR).